 I started coach training in 1995.
 By 1997 I was in an 18-month ADD coach training program and applying my new skills to my organizing work.
 I was asked to join the training faculty as director of the practice lab.
 I kept up my coach training and earned my Master Certified Coach credential in 2005.

 I developed strategies to ‘marry’ coaching and organizing and was eager to share with organizers.
 My I offered an NSGCD (National Study Group on Chronic Disorganization — now ICD, the Institute for Challenging Disorganization) telesession on coaching in 2001.
 My first NAPO (National Association of Productivity & Organizing Professionals) conference coaching session the following year.

-I developed the first Coach Approach for Organizers training in 2006 in collaboration with ADD coach and CTI graduate Cameron Gott who is still developing curriculum and teaching with Coach Approach.
+I developed the first Coach Approach for Organizers training in 2006 in collaboration with ADD coach and Coach Training Institute graduate Cameron Gott who is still developing curriculum and teaching with Coach Approach.
 We designed a foundation training program in 2008.

 We have polished our courses with comprehensive feedback from students.
 In 2015 we were granted Accredited Coach Training Program status from the International Coaching Federation.
 ICF sets rigorous standards for this highest recognition.

-We are leading and part of an exciting shift in the culture of organizing, productivity – and coaching!
+CAT-IAC is leading and participating in an exciting shift in the culture of organizing, productivity, ADHD/neurodiversity – and coaching!